SFU’s BSA weighs in on a chain of violence and disaster in Bangladesh

 Content warning: mentions of natural disasters, government oppression, and death.

-In early July, students and job seekers in Bangladesh began peacefully protesting against the quota system for government jobs, which reserved 56% of well-paid government jobs for specific communities.
-But on July 15, Dhaka University students were met with violence from protesting by what is “believed to be members of the Bangladesh Chatra League (BCL).”
-The BCL is a student political organization implicated in a multitude of crimes such as murder, theft, and extortion, and affiliated with the previous ruling political party in Bangladesh, Awami League.
-Members of the BCL attacked students with “rods, sticks, and clubs with a few even brandishing revolvers,” beginning a lethal chain of violence against peaceful student protestors in Bangladesh.
+But on July 15, Dhaka University students were met with violence while protesting, allegedly by members of the Bangladesh Chatra League (BCL).
+The BCL is a student political organization implicated in a multitude of crimes such as murder, theft, and extortion.
+They are affiliated with the previous ruling political party in Bangladesh, the Awami League.
+Members of the BCL attacked Dhaka University students with “rods, sticks, and clubs with a few even brandishing revolvers,” beginning a lethal chain of violence against peaceful protestors in Bangladesh.

-An executive member of the BSA expressed that the association had to cancel many of their upcoming events because they were deeply impacted by the recent events in Bangladesh.
+An executive member of the BSA expressed that the group had to cancel many of their upcoming events because they were deeply impacted by the recent events in Bangladesh.
 Many members have family living in Bangladesh that had to endure its recent violence and disaster.

-Under the quota system, 30% of the jobs were reserved for the “descendants of veterans.”
+Under the quota system, 30% of government jobs were reserved for the “descendants of veterans.”
 Another 26% was allocated to women (10%), underdeveloped districts (10%), ethnic minorities (5%), and individuals with physical disabilities (1%).
 This left 44% of government jobs as “merit-based,” available for the rest of the population.

-About 20% of Bangladesh’s population was below the poverty line before 2020 — a figure that has “increased substantially since, and is becoming a phenomenon less temporary than expected,” according to the UN.
+About 20% of Bangladesh’s population was below the poverty line before 2020 — a figure that has “increased substantially since, and is becoming a phenomenon less temporary than expected,” according to the United Nations.
 Estimates also suggest that around 18 million young Bangladeshis are unemployed, with university graduates facing “higher rates of unemployment than their less-educated peers.”
-In an interview with six members of SFU BSA, Nowmee Rahman, the alliance’s president from 2019, expressed that many young Bangladeshis look forward to government jobs after they graduate, but are restricted due to the quotas.
+Nowmee Rahman, the BSA’s president from 2019, expressed that many young Bangladeshis look forward to government jobs after graduation, but are restricted due to the quotas.

-Some BSA executives noted that it doesn’t make sense to reserve positions for the descendants of their “freedom fighters.”
+Some BSA executives also noted that it doesn’t make sense to reserve positions for the descendants of their “freedom fighters.”
 Given that the veterans gained Bangladesh’s independence in 1971, their descendants looking for jobs in 2024 are their grandchildren, showing how the quota system problematically transcends generations.

-It wasn’t until July 21 that the high court finally allocated 93% of government jobs based on merit.
-The media blackout also ended on this day.
-On August 5, Hasina resigned and fled the country by helicopter, heading for India.
 A leader who once fought for “democracy” and helped Bangladesh become “one of the fastest-growing economies in the region,” was now responsible for the deaths of over 1,000 Bangladeshis.
 Hasina also led a highly controversial election in 2023, getting her party re-elected for a fourth straight parliamentary term.
 Her government was accused of “numerous allegedly corrupt business deals,” and criticized for being “too subservient to India.”
 It was during her fifth term as prime minister in Bangladesh that she fled to India.

-And then, one of the “country’s worst floods in living memory” began on August 21.
+Then, one of the “country’s worst floods in living memory” began on August 21.

 In eastern and southeastern Bangladesh, over 5.7 million families have been deeply affected by a massive overnight flood.
 At least 23 people have died and 1.24 million families are stranded, increasingly fearing waterborne disease without “food, clean water, medicine, and dry clothing.”

-“Bangladesh has one of the best flood detection systems in southeast Asia,” said Ibrahim Al Haque, former president of the BSA, “However, this happened because overnight they decided to open [the] dam,” he added.
-The BBC described that to India, Bangladesh is a “strategic partner and close ally crucial to India’s border security, particularly in the north-eastern states.
+“Bangladesh has one of the best flood detection systems in southeast Asia,” said Ibrahim Al Haque, another former president of the BSA, “However, this happened because overnight they decided to open [the] dam,” he added.
+The BBC described that to India, Bangladesh is a “strategic partner and close ally crucial to India’s border security, particularly in the northeastern states.

 “When the only statement is that the dam opened by itself and we couldn’t have done anything about it, it seems very avoidant of actually speaking about the issue,” added a BSA executive.